mbjarland/lein-git-version/README.md

-The problem with sticking a version identifier in the filesystem is that it becomes a source of merge conflicts when multiple people are collaborating on an artifact, it becomes a source of tooling difficulty with requiring merge hooks or workflows with automated commits that can be difficult to implement.
+The problem with sticking a version identifier in the filesystem is that it becomes a source of merge conflicts when multiple people are collaborating on an artifact, and it may be difficult to automate vesion management using merge hooks in workflows with automated commits that can be difficult to implement.

 Moreover, in monorepo patterns ala